-The cidset and charset flags (numbers) disables inclusion of a so called CIDSet and CharSet entries, which can be handy when aiming at some of the many pdf substandards.
+This cidset flag (a number) disables inclusion of a so called CIDSet which can be handy when aiming at some of the many pdf substandards.

 These functions set the level stream compression.
 When object compression is enabled multiple objects will be packed in a compressed stream which saves space.
 The minimum values are 0, the maxima are 9.